Wealth, Poverty, and Opportunity Minor

 Services and the Honors College as well as participating in the Day of Service through the Office of Student Leadership and Community Engagement (OSLCE) and completing a reflection activity.

 will work with the Honors College, OSLCE, and the Office of Career Services to choose a field experience centered on community needs and priorities that allow the student to gain crucial insights into civic engagement and systemic economic, social, and political

 structures.
 Examples include Beacon Voyages for Service, U-ACCESS volunteer, and internship opportunities on or off campus.
-The field experience must include a minimum of 30 hours of community engagement in one semester.
+The field experience must include a minimum of 105 hours of on-site community engagement in one academic year.

 of the experiential learning component culminates in an engagement portfolio which includes reflections on career exploration, service experience, and community-engaged field experience.